-All accidents to pupils, staff and visitors, no matter how small will be reported to a member of staff, Head of Education and parents/carers as soon as possible after the accident took place.
-Accidents are logged electronically on "Radar".
+All accidents to pupils, staff and visitors, no matter how small will be reported to a member of the schools leadership team and to parents/carers as soon as possible after the accident took place.
+Accidents are logged electronically via the organisations recording system and where a serious incident has occurred, these are reviewed by the organisations quality team with respective 'lessons learnt' recorded.